 Life is in the details.

 Too much of life denies the details.
 We’re too busy, we’re late, and we can’t waste TIME.

 My daughter lives and works in Washington, D.C. and recently sent me an article.
-I’ll add the link to it at the bottom of this page if you’d like to read it for yourself.
 The Post did a little experiment to find out just how imprisoned within our own busy-ness we all are.
 They got a world-class violinist to set up wearing blue jeans and a t-shirt in the Metro, his open violin case for tips normally holds his Stradivarius violin.
 He did not play popular tunes that may have niggled someone’s brain enough for them to pause; he played classical pieces.
 Beautiful classical pieces by a world-class violinist playing a priceless instrument.

 A few paused.
 A few tossed some coins into his case without even slowing down.
 Most didn’t even look.
 An artist whose concerts sell out at over $100 per seat collected $37 plus change during rush hour in our nation’s capitol.